Instructions and Rules in Salla National Park

 - Snowmobiling is permitted on snowmobile tracks, for which a permit issued by Metsähallitus is required.
 Metsähallitus' tracks are unofficial routes subject to a charge.
 In order to use these tracks, a snowmobile user can apply to Metsähallitus for an individual or shared family track permit.
 With this permit, they may use their snowmobile on all tracks found on Metsähallitus’ track map.
 Read more about tracks and track permits.
 To use a snowmobile anywhere else, you need an off-road permit issued by the landowner.

 - Almost the entire area of Salla National Park belongs to the ADIZ border zone, which means that all drone operators must submit a drone flight plan to AIS Finland prior to flying.
+Flight plan preparation instructions and submission forms can be found on Fintraffic ANS's aviation information service can be found on the website of Fintraffic ANS (ais.fi).

 - In addition, the national park is delimited by the state border in the east.
 This means that part of the park is located in the border zone, and a border zone permit is needed to access it (raja.fi).